Amazon Connect and Mindful integration guide

 • When quoting the estimated wait time prior to offering a callback, it is a best practice to set an upper limit for the amount of time that can be quoted.
 For example, if the wait time exceeds 10 minutes, you might choose to say "...more than than 10 minutes from now" rather than quoting an exact time.

 • We recommend setting a minimum offer threshold based on the current estimated wait time to ensure that callback offers are not made when wait times are very low.
-You may also wish to check agent availability prior to sending calls to Mindful Callback or offering callbacks on the Amazon Connect platform.
+You may also wish to check agent availability prior to sending calls to Mindful or offering callbacks on the Amazon Connect platform.

-This integration guide covers the following topics.
+This guide contains the following sections:

 • Components and architecture